Fall Fishing

 Basics Don’t Change

-Don’t forget the basics, which is to work cover: weed beds, brush piles, rock, docks, etc. Areas with lots of currents are always another good bet.
+Don’t forget the basics, which is to work cover: aquatic vegetation (weed beds), brush piles, rock, docks, etc. Areas with lots of currents are always another good bet as they make for a great ambush point.
 The fishing fundamentals haven’t changed.
 All we need to do is adjust for fall patterns.

 Fall Fishing for Lake Trout